 While I think NHL teams will eventually come to their senses and notice that they can take a guy who might not have the highest ceiling but will be a solid NHL player, there is still a slight chance Couturier drops to that 7 spot and, barring other surprises, if that happens Winnipeg should jump on him.

-Topics: Sean Couturier
+Tags: Sean Couturier